-The European Aviation Safety Agency(EASA) specifies a minimum of 30 hours flying training, of which 6 hours must be solo.
+The UK CAA specifies a minimum of 30 hours flying training, of which 6 hours must be solo.
 Clearly defined exercises cover aircraft familiarisation, climbing, descending, turning, slow flight, stalling and circuits, culminating in your first solo.
 Steep turns, emergency drills and instrument flying lead on to dual and solo navigation tasks.
 A 2 hour practical Skills Test in navigation and general handling completes the course for licence issue.
 Early lessons are usually about an hour in length, although later tasks may require up to 2 hours.
 Flying is normally booked in advance with the office.

 Good visibility is important, especially in the early stages.
 Low cloud and strong winds can sometimes restrict operations.
 You are advised to phone us before setting out for the airfield to check the conditions.

 This necessarily is governed by aptitude, personal commitments, weather, and of course funds.
 Intensive courses are possible, though a more leisurely pace is usual (typically 8-12 months) when customised around your schedule.

 How much will it cost?

 This depends on the number of hours it takes you to reach the required standard.
 Prices can change so call us on 01702 545198 for the latest prices.
 All our prices include VAT where applicable.
 Discounts are available for lump sum payments towards flying or for whole courses in advance.
 Conditions apply.
 A rough guide would be £7-9k.

 After you obtain your Light Aircraft Pilot's Licence (LAPL)